-Kuali Financial System (KFS): Cornell’s accounting system
+Kuali Financial System (KFS)

 A guide to trainings available for the Kuali Financial System (KFS), including classes and tutorials, is available on the Division of Financial Affairs (DFA) website.
 Click the training icon and filter by “DFA Training.”
 Click here for procedure and support PDFs.

+Cornell's benefits and personal information database.
 Use Workday to keep contact information up to date, manage benefits, request and approve time off, maintain a professional profile, and apply for jobs.

 How-To Guides for Employees and Managers

 Workshops presented by Organizational Development & Talent Management

 Administrative Academy : Take individual courses or earn a certificate to develop administrative skills such as MS Office basics, communication, time management, and more.